 --to option, you can elect not use

---to when doing an "add-unit" to scale out the service on its own node.
+--to when doing an "add-unit" to scale out the application on its own node.

 juju add-unit rabbitmq-server